Skip to Content

 Black Hair and Blue Eyes

-Ever wonder about the unusual pairing of black hair and blue eyes?
+Ever think about how rare black hair and blue eyes are together?

 Hair Color Genetics and Inheritance